LuighiV/create-openpolitica-nextjs-app/README.md

 # Create OpenPolitica Nextjs App

 > **_NOTE:_** This repository is based on the original package https://github.com/vercel/next.js/tree/canary/packages/create-next-app
+>
+> It adds modifications to the original package to include some development
+> tools useful in the application development process.

 The easiest way to get started with Next.js is by using `create-openpolitica-nextjs-app`.
 This simple CLI tool enables you to quickly start building a new Next.js application, with everything set up for you.
 You can create a new app using the default Next.js template, or by using one of the [official Next.js examples](https://github.com/vercel/next.js/tree/canary/examples).
 To get started, use the following command: